oxinabox/oxinabox.github.io/_posts/2017-12-18-7-Binary-Classifier-Libraries-in-Julia.md

 The classifying regions are:

  - Not linearly seperable
-    - you can't draw a line such that on one since is all the blue parts and on the other is all the nonblue parts.
+    - You can't draw a line such that on one since is all the blue parts and on the other is all the nonblue parts.
  - Not connected
-    - the stars for example are not entirely separated by blue background regions
+    - The stars for example are entirely separated by blue background regions
  - Not convex
-    - with in a section of one color, you can draw a line between two points and have it exit that section, then reenter.
+    - With in a section of one color, you can draw a line between two points in the same colored region and have it exit that section, then reenter.
  - Unbalanced classes
-    - most of the image is blue)
+    - Most of the image is blue.

 So it seams like a good problem.